Go to the Students section

 ALs who decline the offer of a transfer on two occasions will not be asked again, even if they are eligible in subsequent years.
 However, such ALs may request consideration for a transfer to a permanent fractional contract at a later date, should they change their mind.

 The AL will have a right to appeal against that decision, by writing to the Associate Dean Strategy and Development (or to the Director if they are employed in a directorate) setting out the grounds for the appeal.
+They will need to do this within ten working days of the decision not to offer a transfer.
 The AL has the right to be represented by a colleague or trade union representative during this process.

-Associate Dean should arrange to meet the AL (and representative, where applicable) and the Head of Department or Programme Lead to consider the appeal.
+The Associate Dean Strategy and Development should arrange to meet the AL (and representative, where applicable) and the Head of Department or Programme Lead to consider the appeal.
 This meeting should normally take place within 15 working days.
-Following the meeting the Associate Dean may make such enquiries as are necessary to reach a conclusion.
+Following the meeting, the Associate Dean may make such enquiries as are necessary to reach a conclusion.
 The outcome will be notified to the AL in writing and that decision will be final.

 A Specialist (Guest) Lecturer is defined by HMRC as an external specialist who is invited to lecture for the University on no more than three sessions in three consecutive months or as an external specialist who is invited to speak at a lecture which is open to the public.